Asian Aesthetics At A Glance

 A typical program is to correct, then maintain.
 This applies to volume, wrinkles, skin quality & skin tone.

 Volume replacement is important in this decade as we go through age related changes including reducing of fat, collagen & bone.
-Conservative use of dermal fillers will not only enhance but maintain.

 Skin tone can be improved with non-surgical devices including HIFU (High Intensity Focus Ultrasound) & RF (Radiofrequency).
 Threads can also provide lifting, especially in combination with heating devices.